Rahulalpha/Rahulalpha/How-the-MetaSploit-Framework-is-used-in-cSploit.md

 ## introduction
-dSploit has a cool MetaSploit Framework ( MSF ) integration feature, which use it to launch exploits and control infected machines.
+cSploit has a cool MetaSploit Framework ( MSF ) integration feature, which use it to launch exploits and control infected machines.

 This features has been introduced by [tux_mind](https://github.com/tux-mind) on autumn of 2013. the first version used a Gentoo armv7a image with ruby 2,0 and MetaSploit Framework 4.4, it was about 800MB large.